Blog

 The Gyuto knife: the Japanese version of the chef's knife

 Here is the future star of your kitchen: the Gyuto, which is similar to the Western chef's knife.
-This carving knife is similar to the western chef's knife, but with a thinner and sharper blade.
+This knife features a thinner, sharper blade profile designed for precise cutting tasks.
 Perfect for cutting pieces of meat or fish, you can also do precision tasks like finely chopping herbs.
-The sophisticated plates are yours for the taking, worthy of the finest tables!
+This versatility makes it well-suited for a wide range of everyday cooking applications.
+Gyuto knives from Japanese knife brands worth knowing are often part of the best Japanese knife set for beginners, making them a reliable choice for everyday cooking.

 Discover our collection of Gyuto knives.